 Resource Management

-Resource management is critical to maintaining safe and effective care of residents and staff.
-Emergencies can easily lead to unusual resource challenges like the need to evacuate residents to an alternate location; unavailability of supplies delivered on a “just in time” basis; etc.
+Resource management is critical to maintaining safe and effective care of people supported and staff.
+Emergencies can easily lead to unusual resource challenges like the need to evacuate people supported to an alternate location; unavailability of supplies delivered on a “just in time” basis; etc.

 Our facility has a robust supply of emergency equipment and materials.
 See Appendix Q for a Disaster Supply Inventory; Appendix R for Disaster Water Supplies; Appendix S for a Site Map with the locations for shutoffs, fire suppression and emergency supply locations; and Appendix T for Disaster Meal Menus.
 We have a system for shelf-life management -- rotate through usual stock if possible, or rotate through suppliers’ stock, and budget and plan for replacement for all consumable supplies as indicated by the situation.

-One of the most effective ways to strengthen the resiliency of the nursing home is to establish agreements with vendors and neighbor facilities before an emergency occurs.
+One of the most effective ways to strengthen the resiliency of the facility is to establish agreements with vendors and neighbor facilities before an emergency occurs.
 Our facility has established agreements with a variety of vendors for our re-supply and recovery needs.
 See Appendix U for a list of these vendors and Appendix V for copies of or relevant documentation for emergency agreements.

-Use of Volunteers
+?Use of Volunteers

 It is the policy of our facility to maximize our staff and utilize approved staffing registries in the event that we are unable to cover our staffing needs during an emergency.
-If this strategy fails to meet our needs, our facility may request additional staff through the LA County Department of Public Health (DPH), Health Facilities Inspection Division (HFID) unless otherwise instructed.
+If this strategy fails to meet our needs, our facility may request additional staff through the County Department of Public Health (DPH), Health Facilities Inspection Division (HFID) unless otherwise instructed.
 We may also utilize emergent volunteers for non-resident care if necessary.
 Before utilizing any volunteers however, we follow the steps outlined below if at all possible:

 Set up systems for: